Intelligent-Computing-Research-Group/SpikeZIP-TF/README.md

 ## News

-- [2024/6] First work-around of PolymorPIC is done!
+- [2024/6] Code of SpikeZip-TF is released!

 ## Introduction